 E. So much for the Earth as the “real” world.

 E. I was looking at Father Benson’s “Life In The World Unseen” again, and it pressed hard on my spirit that… when we cross over, it’s a whole new ballgame – and not just that it’s new, but that we’re going to be there for endless and unending times to come… endless and forever!
 And in that realization of no boundaries, no finishlines, the petty and temporary “cares of this world” seem very small.

 K. Yes… “small”… it’s the sacred sense of proportion, isn’t it.
 It's what we so easily lose.
-While we’re here, it’s all out of line as the Earth problems so dominate and crowd our thinking… but it’s all an illusion… just a big misjudgment of proportion.
+While we’re here, our thinking is out of line as the Earth problems so dominate the brain… but it’s all an illusion… just a big misjudgment of proportion.

 E. Dear… is there a final word you would have for our readers?

 K. I don’t think this subject can be tied up in a pretty bow and done with. (sighing) But… the sooner we begin to live our lives authentically, the better off we’ll be… and what I mean by “authentically” is, putting away, as much as we can, the “shadows and vapors” of this unreal world, all the cultish associations, and living according to the things that will endure, eternally, far into the next world.